madjugglers/pattern-book/01_maj_pattern_book.md

   you the look...you know, the **look**...but then they don't!
 * **inverted.** A moving convention in the weave: forward-on-the-end/backd-through-the-middle
 * **I blame society**.
 An excuse for some juggling failure (usually by Mel).
+* **last jugglers' try**.
+The last attept at a pattern, but only if it goes well enough.
 * **leader**.
 One who calls out, *jugglers ready: up, down, ...* at the beginning of a pattern.
 * **Mel catch**.
 The act of catching the fat end after a 2.5 triple up.
 * **Mr. Inside/Mr. Outside**.
 The two feeding positions of a doubly-fed weave.